COVID-19 update: All of New Zealand is now at Red. More information.

 A Master of Education (Literacy Education) will take your teaching career to the next level.

-Literacy is one of the big issues in education: what’s the best way to teach literacy?
+Literacy is one of the big issues in education, with questions such as, what’s the best way to teach literacy?
 How do children, teenagers and adults develop their literacy knowledge?
 With the Master of Education (Literacy Education) you’ll critically engage with the research and scholarship in this field.

 Massey’s Master of Education (Literacy Education) will develop your skills in the analysis, synthesis and critical evaluation of research on the development of reading and writing ability.
 Learn to evaluate how theory and research can affect literacy development and instructional and practices.
 There’s a particular focus on preventing and intervening in literacy learning difficulties.